Opportunities from the Jumbo MBG Budget and Regional Budget Challenges in 2026

 Falling BI Rate Boosts Growth when Fed Rate Will Fall as well

-- The Bank Indonesia (BI) Board of Governors Meeting (RDG) on Wednesday (20/8/2025) decided to lower the benchmark interest rate (BI Rate) by 25 basis points to 5.00%, the Deposit Facility rate to 4.25%, and the Lending Facility rate to 5.75%.
-This is the second time in a row that BI has lowered the BI Rate.
-Previously at the July RDG, BI also lowered the BI Rate by 25 bps.
-Throughout this year, BI has cut interest rates four times with a total of 100 bps.
+• The Board of Governors Meeting of Bank Indonesia (BI) on Wednesday (August 20, 2025) decided to lower the benchmark interest rate (BI Rate) by 25 basis points to 5.00%, the Deposit Facility interest rate to 4.25%, and the Lending Facility interest rate to 5.75%.
+This is the second consecutive time BI has lowered the BI Rate.
+Previously, at the July Board of Governors Meeting, BI also lowered the BI Rate by 25 bps.
+Throughout this year, BI has lowered interest rates four times with a total of 100 bps.

-- The Board of Governors made this decision for the needs of the domestic economy while considering global conditions.
-The inflation rate and rupiah exchange rate are still within the target range.
-From the external aspect, various data show the tendency of the United States (US) central bank, The Federal Reserve (The Fed), to reduce the benchmark interest rate.
+• The Board of Governors made this decision for the needs of the domestic economy while considering global conditions.
+The inflation rate and the rupiah exchange rate are still within the target range.
+From an external aspect, various data indicate a tendency for the United States (US) central bank, The Federal Reserve (The Fed), to lower its benchmark interest rate.

-- A decrease in the BI Rate can encourage economic growth, one of which is from a decrease in bank lending rates.
-Banking players will gradually adjust interest rates for both deposits and loans that are more accommodating.
+• The decrease in the BI Rate could encourage economic growth, one of which is from the reduction in bank lending rates.
+Banking actors will gradually adjust interest rates, both for deposits and more accommodative loans.

 Read more here.

-Boosting Tax Ratio so that Tax Revenue Can Surge
+Boost the Tax Ratio so that Tax Revenue Can Skyrocket

-- The tax revenue target in the 2026 Draft State Budget (APBN) amounts to IDR 2,357.7 trillion, an increase of 13.5% compared to the 2025 tax revenue outlook of IDR 2,076.9 trillion.
-Creative and innovative efforts are needed to achieve this target, one of which is by increasing the portion of tax revenue compared to gross domestic product (GDP) or tax ratio.
-OECD data states that Indonesia's tax ratio position in 2023 is at the level of 12%.
+• The tax revenue target in the 2026 State Budget Bill (APBN) is IDR 2,357.7 trillion, or an increase of 13.5% compared to the outlook for tax revenue in 2025 of IDR 2,076.9 trillion.
+Creative and innovative efforts are needed to achieve this target, one of which is by increasing the proportion of tax revenue to gross domestic product (GDP) or tax ratio.
+OECD data states that Indonesia's tax ratio in 2023 was at the level of 12%.

-- Efforts that can be made include improving the tax database and optimizing levies.
-In addition, revamping the system to encourage people to pay taxes.
+• Efforts that can be made include improving the tax database and optimizing levies.
+In addition, improving the system to encourage people to pay taxes obediently.

 Read more here.